MikeHeaton/Sudoku-solver/README.md

 # Sudoku-solver
 A little sudoku solver.
 The project in progress is to use it to judge how "difficult" a sudoku is, and to evolve THE HARDEST EVER SUDOKU.

+Included are solve.py, a program for solving a sudoku;
+sudokusearch.py, which uses a beam search with mutation to search the sudoku space looking for the hardest sudoku puzzle and a number of txt files containing example sudoku grids to try solve.py on.
+Of particular interest is "superhard2.txt", which is the hardest one I've found so far and beats the internet's standard "hardest sudoku ever" which is "superhard1.txt".
+But solve.py currently isn't equipped with the full sudoku solving toolkit, meaning it might not corresond to a truly more difficult puzzle.

 Files:
 ____________________solve.py____________________
 Takes as a parameter a sudoku grid, and returns the solved grid.